What's kickin' in partial tidal disruption events?: Physical model

 Our argument is that the positive-energy kick imparted to the star in a partial TDE is determined by a phase of quasi-ballistic evolution, such that the difference in shear between the bound and unbound debris shifts the peak in the density to positive energies.
 The core is presumed to reform under the influence of self-gravity at some time $T$ post-disruption near the location of maximum density, at which point its energy is ``locked in'' at the value given by Equation \eqref{epsilonc}.
 The origin of the core reformation is almost certainly related to the fact that a gas-pressure-dominated, tidally disrupted debris stream is marginally self-gravitating, i.e., self-gravity in the directions transverse to the stream is just barely capable of counterbalancing the tidal shear along the stream.
 The debris stream is, in fact, overstable in the transverse directions, provided that the stream density is initially above a critical value; this critical value is always achieved in TDEs, and hence the oscillations grow in amplitude at a rate that is $\propto T^{1/6}$ and with a frequency that is exponential in time \citep{coughlin23}.

 The debris stream is therefore extremely weakly unstable, and the time at which the core reforms -- due to perturbations induced by the density profile of the original star and the coupling with the overstable oscillations in the transverse directions -- would be challenging to predict analytically with accuracy.
 Nonetheless, the mass of the core that reforms out of the stream should be approximately given by $\sim \rho H^3$, where $\rho$ and $H$ are the density and stream width at that time.
-The stream density near the marginally bound Keplerian radius declines with time as $\propto T^{-2}$, while the stream cross-sectional radius grows as $H \propto T^{1/3}$ \citep{coughlin23}, and hence the mass of the core -- at whatever time it forms -- is
+The stream density near the marginally bound Keplerian radius declines with time as $\propto T^{-2}$, while the stream cross-sectional radius grows as $H \propto T^{1/3}$ (for a gas-pressure dominated stream; \citealt{coughlin23}), and hence the mass of the core -- at whatever time it forms -- is

-While we cannot determine the coefficient of proportionality in this expression analytically (without a deeper understanding of the nature of the instability), it can be obtained empirically from hydrodynamical simulations.
-Specifically, if we use the fitting function given in the caption of Figure 5 of \cite{gafton15} that relates the core mass to the kick velocity at any given value of the core mass, we can fix the normalization in Equation \eqref{McofT} to determine the kick velocity as a function of core mass.
+where we have neglected a numerical multiplicative factor that must be of the order unity (i.e., if the star recollapses near pericenter, then the core mass must be comparable to the original stellar mass) and that cannot be determined analytically (without a deeper understanding of the nature of the instability).
+Nonetheless, this numerical factor can be obtained empirically from hydrodynamical simulations; for example, by using the fitting function given in the caption of Figure 5 of \cite{gafton15} that relates the core mass to the kick velocity at any given value of the core mass, we can fix the numerical factor in Equation \eqref{McofT} to determine the kick velocity as a function of core mass.

 Figure \ref{fig:vkick} shows $v_{\rm kick}(M_{\rm c}/M_{\star})$ that results from using the value of their fitting function at $M_{\rm c}/M_{\star} = 0.1$ as well as the fitting function itself (black-dashed curve).
 The model prediction agrees well with their numerical results until $M_{\rm c}/M_{\star} \gtrsim 0.5$, where many of the approximations we made here likely break down; we also note that the differences between our model prediction and the fitted curve in \citet{gafton15} are within the $1-\sigma$ deviation between their fitted function and their simulation results (i.e., the gray region in their Figure 5).
 The behavior of $v_{\rm kick}$ at small core masses is $v_{\rm kick}\propto M_{\rm c}^{-1/3}$, which comes from the asymptotic scaling of $v_{\rm kick}\propto T^{1/3}$; including the normalization deduced from comparisons to the fitting function in \cite{gafton15} gives